The following courses are offered. Comprehensive information about the courses is available in the Study Guide.

 Internationalization of the firm is one of the most important trends taking place in business nowadays.
 When the firm expands in the international marketplace, it has to adjust its internal competencies and resources and formulate its strategies in order to exploit opportunities abroad that may shape the firm’s growth worldwide and avoid threats in the international environment.
 The IB course covers the key elements of the international business environment (the external environment), and the strategic decision-making inside the firm (the internal environment) with specific reference to IB theories and frameworks.
 In this course, the methods and strategies that companies use to analyze, enter and develop business in foreign markets are also discussed.
 This will cover international market research methods and strategic international market development decisions.
 Additionally, the course focuses on the emergence of international firms (small and large) in all parts of the world, managerial challenges and implications of going international, and the competing and complementary goals of governments and international businesses.
 The latter includes discussion of frameworks to help us understand economic and political integration processes

-1 — General Management and HRM (2 courses)
+1 — Strategy & General Management (4 courses)

 Project based work is the new norm in business.
 Effective Project Management is of paramount importance for project success and consequently business success.
 This course is designed for an MBA level study into Project Management.
 In this course, students will consider and critically evaluate the problems associated with project selection, evaluation of projects and project managers, managing project teams and communicating with all parties involved.
 Students will become involved in presentations, discussions, extensive case studies, role-playing exercises and so address the key aspects of project management.
 This course will examine closely the effects of project management upon business needs, and how project management can establish a firm foundation for managing project and non-project work, regardless of the sector.
 Students will be introduced to techniques of selecting, initiating, planning, monitoring, controlling and closing projects in order to maximize the success of the project and the profitability of the organization they operate.
 The most widely accepted methodology based on the Project Management Body of Knowledge (PMBOK 6th edition), as well as a number of modern books and approaches to Project Management, will be presented and tested.